geopython/stetl/README.md

 So Stetl is in particularly useful for INSPIRE-related transformations and other complex GML-related ETL.

-Stetl has a similar design as Spring (Java) and other modern frameworks based on IoC (Inversion of COntrol, http://en.wikipedia.org/wiki/Inversion_of_Control).
+Stetl has a similar design as Spring (Java) and other modern frameworks based on IoC (Inversion of Control, http://en.wikipedia.org/wiki/Inversion_of_Control).
 A configuration file (in Python config format) specifies your chain of ETL steps.
 This chain is formed by a series of Python modules/objects and their parameters.
 These are symbolically specified in the config file.
 You just invoke etl.py the main program with a config file.